codeRIT/hackathon-manager/db/seed_messages/questionnaire--rsvp_confirmed.md

 ## You are confirmed!

-This is your confirmation for <%= Rails.configuration.hackathon['name'] %>!
+This is your confirmation for <%= HackathonConfig['name'] %>!
 We can't wait to see you there.
 In the meantime, follow us on [Facebook](https://www.facebook.com/brickhackrit) and [Twitter](https://twitter.com/brickhackrit) to get news and updates.

 **If you can no longer attend, please let us know so we can open the spot to someone else.
 [I Can No Longer Attend &raquo;](https://brickhack.io/rsvp/deny)**